h-joo/life-in-germany/Arriving_Germany.md

 1. some facebook groups to share local rents

 Sadly, most of the people in these platforms only speak German, so if you don't have anybody to help, use an online translator to translate.

+For more information about housing, see [housing in Germany](https://www.eu-gleichbehandlungsstelle.de/eugs-en/eu-citizens/information-center/housing)

 ### Making contact